hlavacs/ViennaLockLessTable/README.md

 * Allows the use of PMR allocators optimized for segment allocation and deallocation.
 * Components can be copyable, movable or be even atomics.
 In the latter case, only values can be copied, not the atomics themselves.
 * Lockless operations.
 VLLT does not use mutexes, only compare and swap (CAS).
-* VlltStack: lockless push and pop.
+* VlltStack (i.e., LIFO queue): lockless push back and pop back.
-* VlltFIFOQueue: lockless push and pop.
+* VlltFIFOQueue: lockless push back and pop front.

 VLLT uses other projects:
 * Vienna Strong Type (VSTY), see https://github.com/hlavacs/ViennaStrongType.git